-Several months ago Terence P Ward who writes at the Wild Hunt shared an old list from the early days of that blog (2004) with me listing the “Most Influential Currently Living Pagans.”
-Most of the list is pretty straightforward and contains the people you’d expect to see (Starhawk, Silver Ravenwolf), but also includes one group I’ve never heard of, and one particular individual that most of us see as a pariah today (and that’s putting it kindly).
+A couple of years ago Terence P Ward who was then writing at the Wild Hunt shared an old list from the early days of that blog (2004) with me listing the “Most Influential Currently Living Pagans.”
+Most of the list is pretty straightforward and contains the people you’d expect to see (Starhawk, Silver Ravenwolf), but also includes one group I’d never heard of, and one particular individual that most of us see as a pariah today (and that’s putting it kindly).
 There are also individuals on it whose influence has waxed and waned over the years that some of you are probably unaware of.

 There are a few criteria I looked at while putting this together: